Ditto58/THE-CRASHER-/README.md

 # THE-CRASHER-
-This is for WINDOWS ONLY, but we will work on Mac and Chromebook later.
+This is for WINDOWS ONLY, but we will work on Mac and Chromebook later